Table of Contents

 Histamine plays an important role in most cases of angioedema with urticaria-like acute urticaria-angioedema, chronic spontaneous urticaria, physical urticaria-angioedema, etc.

 Bradykinin is an important mediator involved in most cases of angioedema without urticaria-like angioedema due to C1-INH deficiency or due to ACE inhibitors.
-Role of other vasoactive substances like prostaglandins, tryptase, cytokines, chemokines, etc. is possible but not known.
+The role of other vasoactive substances like prostaglandins, tryptase, cytokines, chemokines, etc. is possible but not known.

 In autoimmune causes, IgG antibodies against IgE or α-subunit of IgE-receptor trigger release of histamine from IgE-linked mast cells or basophils.
 Immune complexes can also cause degranulation of mast cells or basophils by complement activation followed by the release of anaphylatoxins C3a, C4a, and C5a.